systronix/WIZ820io_Test/README.md

  - DHCP lease time (on my router) is set to 120 seconds, the minimum allowed by the Asus RT56NU router, and it appears to allow renewal at 1/2 that, or every 60 seconds.
  - This enables 24 * 60, or 1440 DHCP renewals in 24 hrs vs a more typical one or two.
 This compresses one or two years of DHCP renewal into 24 hours.
  - Some issues are Arduino library issues I believe, but more on that later.
- - Totalphase Beagle SPI sniffer captures showing the effect of the ARP bug which affects DHCP
+ - Totalphase Beagle SPI sniffer captures showing the effect of the ARP bug which affects DHCP.
+Not included in repo since they are too large (over 300MB Zipped).
+Ask if you'd like them.

 ## ILI9341_WIZ820_Test
  - use of Ethernet and the ILI9341 touchscreen at same time
  - moves the ILI9341 to alternate SPI pins

 ## EthernetKeypadLCD
  - the Arduino Ethernet Shield example adapted to the Teensy and WIZ820io hardware

 ## NtpTest
  - just as it sounds, to use Network Time Protocol, I have not done a lot with this yet

 ## DhcpAddressPrinter
  -- Example from Arduino, adapted to the Teensy and WIZ820io hardware